 | Emergency radio (hand-crank / weather alerts) | Check price | Check price |

 For the first 72 hours, keep food simple: ready-to-eat calories you can eat cold, plus a manual can opener.
-If you have kids, add familiar snacks — it reduces stress and keeps morale steady.
+With kids, add familiar snacks — it lowers stress and keeps morale steady.

 | Food item | US | Canada |